 - SNR (Signal to Noise Ratio): A quantity in dB that gives the estimated DAC (digital analog converter) performance of a DAP, the higher the number the more dominant the sound is over system noise and harmonics.

 - Soundstage: The area between two speakers that appears to the listener to be occupied by sonic images.
 Like a real stage, a soundstage should have width, depth, and height.

 - Sound Description FAQ: Look here

-- SQ or sq: Abbreviation for the words sound quality, when we use the word here we are most likely referring to the audio output or the degree of accurate sound reproduction of either digital audio players (DAP), portable media player (PMP), headphones/IEM’s or other electronic devices being discussed.
+- Sound Quality: (SQ or sq): When we use the term "sound quality" here we are most likely referring to the audio output or the degree of accurate sound reproduction of either digital audio players (DAP), portable media player (PMP), headphones/IEM’s or other electronic devices being discussed.